ArctosDB/documentation-wiki/_documentation/specimen-citations.markdown

 `Citation .
 Publication_ID (FK) INTEGER not null`

+## Publication

-**Publication:** There cannot be a Citation until the Publication has been included in the database.
+ There cannot be a Citation until the Publication has been included in the database.
 Because full citation includes a page number, the best practice is to enter citations only when the publication is in its final form.